ElphysAlvarez01/SPY500-Yearly-Quarterly-Performance/README.md

 ![](Images/StdDev_Perf_Correlation.PNG)
 ### Conclusion  & Next Steps:
 - Interestingly, while volatility amplifies price movements in both directions, there appears to be no direct correlation between annual performance and standard deviation.
 This reinforces the unpredictable nature of markets, where volatility reflects both opportunity and risk.
-- Next Step and future research should consider assessing the impact of market sectors on quarter and yearly performance.
+- The next step and future research should consider assessing the impact of market sectors on quarter and yearly performance.
 ![](Images/VolatilityMeme1.jpg)
 ![](Images/VolatilityMeme2.jpg)